kubesphere-retired/ks-website/content/install/en/all-in-one.md

 |Stable (Alpha )|Ubuntu 16.04 LTS 64bit|
 |Offline |Ubuntu 16.04.4 LTS 64bit，<br> Ubuntu 16.04.5 LTS 64bit|

 **2.**  When you get the installation package, please execute following command to unzip the package.
-Here showing an example with Alpha installer as following, the installer name should be replaced with download version.
+Here showing an example with Alpha version as following, the installer name should be replaced with downloaded version.

 ```
   $ tar -zxvf kubesphere-all-express-1.0.0-alpha.tar.gz